nqafield/TheBigList/README.md

-# TheBigList
+# The Big List
-This is the list I wish I'd started ages ago
+This is the list I wish I'd started ages ago.

+(The name is more anticipatory than strictly accurate.)